The Deborah Remington Charitable Trust for the Visual Arts

 The exhibition was on view at the Newport Harbor Art Museum (Dec.
 15, 1983 through March 25, 1984) and at the Oakland Museum (August 25 through October 22, 1984).

 The catalog includes an introduction by Paul Schimmel, who organized the exhibition, and an insightful essay by Dore Ashton, a leading critic of post-war American art.

 The exhibition focused on Remington's work from 1963 to 1983 and featured examples of her signature Adelphi drawings as well as many of her luminous tonal paintings.
 The catalogue traces the development of her "mysterious imagery—a fusion of mechanical and organic references—that has never ceased to startle viewers with its gemlike hardness, its equivocal allusions, its baffling symmetries, tis theatrically heightened light."

-A long-awaited survey of female Abstract Expressionist artists revealing the richness and lasting influence of their work
+A long-awaited survey of female Abstract Expressionist artists revealing the richness and lasting influence of

 The artists Jay DeFeo, Helen Frankenthaler, Grace Hartigan, Elaine de Kooning, Lee Krasner, Joan Mitchell, Deborah Remington,

 and many other women played major roles in the development of Abstract Expressionism, which flourished in New York and San Francisco in the 1940s and 1950s and has been recognized as the first fully American modern art movement.
 Though the contributions of these women were central to American art of the twentieth century, their work has not received the same critical attention as that of their male counterparts.